tistarsec/electron/docs/faq.md

 ## How to share data between web pages?

-To share data between web pages (the renderer processes) the simplest way is to use HTML5 APIs which are already available in browsers.
+To share data between web pages (the renderer processes), the recommended way is to use HTML5 APIs which are already available in browsers.
 Good candidates are [Storage API][storage], [`localStorage`][local-storage], [`sessionStorage`][session-storage], and [IndexedDB][indexed-db].